 The American Academy of Pediatrics (AAP) defines SIDS as a form of infant death that cannot be explained, while SUID can be attributed to suffocation, asphyxia, entrapment, and various other disease or traumas.
 The AAP says these risks can be reduced by placing babies to sleep on their back on a firm surface, avoiding bed sharing with parents and keeping things like blankets, pillows and stuffed animals out of cribs.

-Buckendorf said Ada County Paramedics hopes to educated parents and families that there are ways to keep babies safer during sleep.
+Buckendorf said Ada County Paramedics hopes to educate parents and families that there are ways to keep babies safer during sleep.
 The paramedic organization recorded a public service announcement that’s aired for the entire month of October.
 Additionally, employees of Ada County Paramedics pooled funds from their own paychecks to equip three ambulances in their fleet with the ABC of Safe Infant Sleep messaging.

-Ada County Paramedics Public Information Officer Hadley Mayes said because these types of deaths are preventable education is the key.
+Ada County Paramedics Twitter Public Information Officer Hadley Mayes said because these types of deaths are preventable education is the key.

 “Placing a baby alone, on their back, in a crib can help ensure a baby doesn’t overheat, suffocate or become trapped under bedding,” Mayes, who has a 7-month-old, said.
 “Being a new parent is hard, and attempting to sleep train a child to use their crib can be exhausting.
 But the alternative could be devastating.”